jundalisay/superb/content/en/research/socrates/the-economist/chapter-02.md

 ---
 title: "The Wealth of Critobulus"
-heading: "Chapter 2 of The Economist Simplified"
+heading: "Chapter 2"
-weight: 1
+weight: 12
+author: Xenophon
 image: "/covers/economist.jpg"
 description: "Wealth is anything that provides utilitiy and benefit for living"
 icon: "/icons/soc.png"